- Can I install a wood stove in my mobile home?

 All heaters sold in the USA meet the latest emissions standards required by the EPA (Environmental Protection Agency).
 Each EPA-certified heater has been tested for emissions by an independent laboratory.
 Top of the Page

 The word "draft" refers to the hot air movement that circulates in your stove's exhaust system, going from the stove to the outside of the house, and carrying with it the combustion residues.
 The draft is a natural phenomenon.
-Hot air weights less than cold air, causing it to rise.
+Hot air weighs less than cold air, causing it to rise.
 This is why the higher the temperature in the exhaust system, the stronger the draft.
 It is also important to say that the "tunnel effect" created by the exhaust system contributes to increasing the draft effect.
 This is why chimneys that are excessively long often create excessive draft, while chimneys that are abnormally short will have an excessively low draft.

 "Negative pressure" can be seen as a "reverse draft".
 That is, air will circulate from the chimney toward the interior of the house.
 Negative pressure is often what causes smoking problems.
 In general, negative pressure is the result of either one or a combination of the three factors explained below: